Marcel Duchamp: Early work

-During this period Duchamp's fascination with transition, change, movement, and distance became manifest, and as many artists of the time, he was intrigued with the concept of depicting the fourth dimension in art.
+During this period, Duchamp's fascination with transition, change, movement, and distance became manifest, and as many artists of the time, he was intrigued with the concept of depicting the fourth dimension in art.
 His painting Sad Young Man on a Train embodies this concern:

 First, there's the idea of the movement of the train, and then that of the sad young man who is in a corridor and who is moving about; thus there are two parallel movements corresponding to each other.
 Then, there is the distortion of the young man—I had called this elementary parallelism.
 It was a formal decomposition; that is, linear elements following each other like parallels and distorting the object.
 The object is completely stretched out, as if elastic.
 The lines follow each other in parallels, while changing subtly to form the movement, or the form of the young man in question.
 I also used this procedure in the Nude Descending a Staircase.

-In his 1911 Portrait of Chess Players (Portrait de joueurs d'échecs) there is the Cubist overlapping frames and multiple perspectives of his two brothers playing chess, but to that Duchamp added elements conveying the unseen mental activity of the players.

 Works from this time also included his first "machine" painting, Coffee Mill (Moulin à café) (1911), which he gave to his brother Raymond Duchamp-Villon.
 The later more figurative machine painting of 1914, Chocolate Grinder (Broyeuse de chocolat), prefigures the mechanism incorporated into the Large Glass on which he began work in New York the following year.